WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. If the current context is LABEL_, then:
   a.
 Pop all values val* from the stack.
   b.
-Exit current context.
+Pop the current context from the stack.
   c.
 Push the values val* to the stack.
   d.
 Execute the instruction (RETURN_CALL_REF yy).
 3. Else if the current context is FRAME_, then:
   a.
 Pop the value admin_u0 from the stack.
   b.
 Pop all values admin_u1* from the stack.
   c.
-Exit current context.
+Pop the current context from the stack.
   d.
 If admin_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be admin_u0.
     2) If (a < |$funcinst(z)|), then: